Community Murals 2003

 “The Strip Mural” (2010)

-Carley Parrish and Shannon Pultz capture the energy, history, and vitality of one of Pittsburgh’s oldest, most classic neighborhoods at 1907 Penn Avenue in the Strip District.
+Carley Parrish and Shannon Pultz capture the energy and history of one of Pittsburgh’s oldest, most vibrant neighborhoods at 1907 Penn Avenue in the Strip District.

 “Windows to the Future…” (2010)

 Berry Breene represents Trafford, one of the nation’s oldest planned communities, where many Westinghouse Corporation employees resided, worked, and spent their free time with her mural at 425 Cavitt Avenue.